Supply Nation Board

 Jenny Boddington, Director

-Jenny Boddington is Global Head, Bancassurance for QBE Group.
-In this role she is responsible for driving QBE's insurance business with financial institutions.
+Jenny Boddington has over 23 years’ experience in strategy, investment banking and private equity.
+Until July 2016, Jenny was Global Head, Bancassurance for QBE Group responsible for driving QBE's insurance business with financial institutions.

 Jenny has a Masters Honours degree in Metallurgy, Economics and Industrial Management from Oxford University.

 Justin Mohamed is the Chief Executive Officer of Reconciliation Australia and a proud Aboriginal man of the Gooreng Gooreng nation near Bundaberg in Queensland.
 Justin has dedicated the past 25 years to working towards building a stronger and healthier nation for Aboriginal and Torres Strait Islander peoples.

 Justin believes that better health is linked to the positive outcomes of reconciliation, and that achieving better health for his people will lead to improved education and employment outcomes, financial security, social participation and respect.

 At Reconciliation Australia, Justin leads the organisation in its vision to create a more just, equitable and reconciled Australia through key programs and initiatives, including Reconciliation Action Plans, Narragunnawali Reconciliation in Schools and Early Learning, and National Reconciliation Week.